Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Legitimate Sensing SNR Maximization

-\section{Legitimate sensing SNR Maximization}
+\section{Legitimate Sensing SNR Maximization}

 The legitimate reason for deploying the \ac{RIS} is to improve the system performance.
-Hence, the \ac{BS} and \ac{RIS} aim at jointly maximizing the sensing SNR while guaranteeing a minimum \ac{SINR} to the communication \acp{UE}.
+Hence, the \ac{BS} and \ac{RIS} jointly maximize the sensing SNR while guaranteeing a minimum \ac{SINR} to the \acp{UE}.
+The choice of optimization function is motivated by the fact that the sensing SNR is expected to have a direct proportionality to various sensing tasks, such as detection and tracking.
+More specifically,\cite{cheng2023coordinated,cheng2024optimal} show that the detection probability monotonically increases with the sensing SNR.
 The sensing \ac{SNR} can be defined as